CHOPSTICKERS LAB

 Strictly Prohibited.

-Drinking alcohol at the hangout Base or entering while intoxicated is not allowed.
+Drinking alcohol at the Engraving lab or entering while intoxicated is not allowed.

 Questions?
 Feel free to reach out via DM or Email.